 In this 'you may also like' section we attempt to answer what else can I do?
 Here you have a list by order of being the closest some more beaches, things to see and do, places to eat and upcoming events.

-- 22nd August 2019-26th August 2019The Rye jazz and blues festival is taking place from Thursday 22nd – Monday 26th August and encompasses the bank holiday weekend.
+- 27th August 2020-31st August 2020The Rye jazz and blues festival is taking place from Thursday 27th to Monday 31st August and encompasses the bank holiday weekend.
 Music includes a mix of jazz, blues, RnB, Soul, Folk, Roots, Latin, Cuban and contemporary music performances at various venues in Rye.
 There will also be refreshments, food and bars serving drinks and food throughout the day.

 - Rye Watersports is a long established teaching centre offering lessons in Kitesurfing, Windsurfing, Dinghy Sailing and Stand Up Paddleboarding.
 Lessons in kitesurfing, windsurfing and sailing are taught on our coastal lake, mid-way between Rye and Camber.
 The nearby beaches of Camber Sands in East Sussex, and Greatstone in Kent are where we run our kitesurfing lessons from.